Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Introduction

 Our work extends and embraces previous determinant criteria developed for networks taken with mass-action kinetics \cite{craciun-feinberg,craciun-feinbergI,Feliu-inj,craciun-feinberg-semiopen}.
 Further, it closely relates to recent work by Shinar and Feinberg \cite{shinar-conc}, where a characterization of injective networks is provided for classes of kinetics defined by an influence specification (these networks are called concordant networks).
 Their definition of influence specification differs from the one adopted here, but it can be recovered in our context (Section~\ref{sec:shinar}).
 Specifically, their definition corresponds to consider the union of certain classes of kinetics, rather than the classes individually.
-Our criteria are of a different nature than those of \cite{shinar-conc} and clarify the role played by power-law kinetics in deciding injectivity.
+Instead of being determinant based, the criteria in \cite{shinar-conc} are based on computing the signs of vectors in different sets and hence the two approaches differ in nature.
+Further, the present work clarifies the role played by power-law kinetics in deciding injectivity.

-Banaji and co-workers study injectivity of a certain class of kinetics (called non-catalytic kinetics \cite{banaji-donnell,banaji-craciun1}) and of dynamical systems more generally \cite{banaji-craciun2}.
-Both articles tackle injectivity of so-called open networks (which contain all reactions of the form $S\rightarrow 0$, where $S$ is a species).
-Conditions to preclude multistationarity in an arbitrary network are derived from conditions to preclude multistationarity in the open network obtained by adding the reactions $S\rightarrow 0$.
-Under their assumptions and within the framework presented here, our sufficient and necessary determinant criteria for injectivity are implied by their criterion.
-However, their criterion is not necessary for injectivity.
-Therefore, the approach developed here guarantees that weaker conditions are sufficient to ensure that multiple steady states cannot occur.
-We provide a comprehensive discussion of the relation of our results to those in \cite{banaji-donnell,banaji-craciun1,banaji-craciun2} in Section~\ref{sec:banaji}.
+In a series of papers \cite{banaji-donnell,banaji-craciun1,banaji-craciun2}, the authors study injectivity of a certain class of kinetics (called non-catalytic kinetics) and of dynamical systems more generally.
+These articles tackle injectivity of so-called open networks (which contain all reactions of the form $S\rightarrow 0$, where $S$ is a species).
+We provide a discussion in Section~\ref{sec:banaji} of the relationship between our results and those in \cite{banaji-donnell,banaji-craciun1,banaji-craciun2}.
+Finally, this work also relates to a criterion for multistationarity based on the interaction graph given by Kaufman, Soul\'{e} and Thomas \cite{kaufman,soule}.
+The interaction graph records the sign of the entries in the Jacobian of a dynamical system.
+In Section~\ref{sec:soule}, we relate our determinant criterion to that of \cite{kaufman,soule}.